copilotcoder7673/Mailer/README.md

 ## Credits

-This project was created by [Your Name].
+This project was created by Arman Idrisi.

 ## License